Phonox/ShellFormance/Docs/Best-Pipes.md

 - Summary
 - Full report
 ## Description
-There's no explaination to anything yet, to be decided.
-But this describes how code runs differently and also depending on OS.<br/>
+- There's no explaination to anything yet, to be decided.
+But this describes how code runs differently and also depending on OS.
-To find the code: [Best-Pipes](/PerformanceTests/Best-Pipes.ps1 )
+- To find the code: [Best-Pipes.ps1](/PerformanceTests/Best-Pipes.ps1 )
 ## Summary
 |Name|TotalScore|LowVolume|HighVolume|Assert|OS|
 |---|---|---|---|---|---|